QwertykQwertov/circle-rectangle/README.md

-# This app is a test task (https://github.com/mSnus/test-task)with simplified requirements and using vue2 instead of react
+# This app is a [test task](https://github.com/mSnus/test-task) with simplified requirements and using vue2 instead of react

 # circle-rectangle